GAURAVSri123/DSE-Dataprivacy-Praticals/Practical6.md

 ### 1. IP Address Collection

-LeetCode identifies IP address as a persistent identifier collected for internal operational purposes.
+HackerRank identifies IP address as a persistent identifier collected for internal operational purposes.
 Because an IP address can provide information about a user's network or approximate location, its collection should be appropriately protected.

 ### 2. Cookie and Tracking Technologies